italia/eudi-wallet-it-docs/docs/en/trust.rst

 |                           |                                              |                                |                 |
 +---------------------------+----------------------------------------------+--------------------------------+-----------------+

-All the responses of the Federation endpoints are in the form of a JWS, with the exception of the **Subordinate Listing endpoint** and the **Trust Mark Status endpoint** that are served as plain JSON by default, however these MAY be signed if required.
+All the responses of the Federation endpoints are in the form of a JWS, with the exception of the **Subordinate Listing endpoint** and the **Trust Mark Status endpoint** that are served as plain JSON by default.

 Configuration of the Federation